Rush Limbaugh now into our 25th year of broadcast excellence.

 And the key word in mass transit is mass.

-I remember Reagan, I think in that famous Goldwater speech in 1964, made a point of saying how much it offended him to be considered a member of the masses, that we don't have masses in America,
+I remember Reagan, I think in that famous Goldwater speech in 1964, made a point of saying how much it offended him to be considered a member of the masses, that we don't have masses in America, that we are made up of beautifully, wonderfully free individuals pursuing happiness and liberty, that we're not a nameless,

 We are not the masses under state control.

-And yet this is the dream of the American left, is what Kurtz is writing about.
+And yet, this is the dream of the American left.

-Now you mass transit.
+Now, you have mass transit.

 I mean, all these light rail trains, every time I see one, there's hardly anybody on them.